 Line managers should ensure the employee knows how to contact their line manager, providing them with an up to date email address and telephone number.

 Line managers should ensure that they reinforce that employees are expected to be continually available for work during their normal working hours for the period and may be contacted to attend work at different times or undertake alternative duties at short notice, being flexible to assist in the delivery of our priority services.
 If you ask an employee to recommence their duties or alternative duties, they will receive normal contractual pay regardless of the duties undertaken up to their normal contracted hours.
-Managers should refer to HR for advice if the duties are at a higher grade.
+Managers should refer to HR services for advice if the duties are at a higher grade.

 Should an employee become unwell during this period, line managers are expected to maintain daily updates from the employee about any new or continuing absence and the reason for it, recording the absence as appropriate.